-- 3.1 The Statement of Licensing Policy has been prepared having regard to:- - the Licensing Objectives; - the statutory Guidance for Licensing Boards and Local Authorities issued by the Scottish Executive; - the terms of the Act with particular reference to Section 6, and - the terms of the Alcohol Etc., (Scotland) Act 2010, the Criminal Justice and Licensing (Scotland) Act 2010 and the Air Weapons and Licensing (Scotland) Act 2015.
+- 3.1 The Statement of Licensing Policy has been prepared having regard to:- - the Licensing Objectives; - the new statutory Guidance for Licensing Boards issued by the Scottish Government: - the terms of the Act with particular reference to Section 6 (and Section 7 in relation to the overprovision assessment), and

-3.2 In preparing the Statement, the Board consulted widely and took account of the views submitted in its adoption.
+- the terms of the Alcohol Etc., (Scotland) Act 2010, the Criminal Justice and Licensing (Scotland) Act 2010 and the Air Weapons and Licensing (Scotland) Act 2015. - 3.2 In preparing the Statement, the Board consulted widely and took account of the views submitted in its adoption.